VA Weekly Navigator

 Need to Reach a Counselor?

-Students and families can also reach out to their counselor using this resource or consulting the list below (alphabetical by last name).
+can reach out to the counselor listed below (alphabetical by last name).
 Please note that during these first few weeks of the year, all counselors are inundated with schedule requests and questions -- thank you for your patience and understanding as we work to serve the needs of our 1,800 students and families!
 (Click the image of the list below for a web browser version, for easier viewing.)

 Please use this link to access important information about connecting with school counselors.